Reviews of movies from my giant DVD tower, and more.

 Like I mentioned, I watched this for the 1970s beach atmosphere, but mostly I watched this for Glynnis O’Connor, playing Duke’s daughter Corky, an actress I’ve had a crush on for decades; if you’ve ever seen the made-for-television movie The Boy in the Plastic Bubble, like I did when I was twelve, then you’ll know why.
 Quite the cutie at the time, and now four years later she’s become quite the sun-blonde hottie, spending the entirety of her screen time decked out in either a white bikini or skimpy beachwear, and displaying a warmly-tanned form I just wanted to melt into.

 The problem with all of this was, I don’t think the filmmakers quite new what type of movie they wanted to make: a romance drama, a romance comedy, or a typical teen sex comedy of the era.
-To me, this should have been nothing but a fun romantic drama, minus all of the unnecessary scenes involving humor, sex, and Christopher; though I didn’t mind Glynnis’ topless moments (somehow, I’d forgot about them!), someone definitely needed to teach that idiot T.T. how to interact with a girl in bed, or in general.
-It was tough at times—too many times, actually—watching Christopher, who was irritating beyond belief, and whose character’s story arc rarely felt believable, and never once possible.
+To me, this should have been nothing but a fun romantic drama, minus all of the unnecessary scenes involving humor, sex, and Christopher; though I didn’t mind Glynnis’ topless moments, someone definitely needed to teach that idiot T.T. how to interact with a girl in bed, or in general.
+It was tough at times—too many times, actually—having to watch Christopher, who was irritating beyond belief, and whose character’s story arc rarely felt believable, and never once possible.

 And the rest of the movie?
 A good taste of the California surf community and culture, and a nice evening shot of the Fremont Theatre in San Luis Obispo, but everything beyond that was dealt a deadly blow by quite a few ugly camera set-ups by director John Hancock, some strange story ideas that played out rather clumsily, and the annoying presence of Christopher, whose character seemed to have wandered in from another film, and overall was about as socially inept as any one person could be.
 If you must watch this, do so for Glynnis, and tolerate your way through the rest.
 (5/10)